lunakurame/squirrel-tale/doc/nutcracker.md

 - `dlg PARAM1 PARAM2 PARAM3 PARAM4`
 `PARAM1` - dialogue object name.
-`PARAM2` - dialogue object's item index.
+`PARAM2` - dialogue object's item index OR action.
-`PARAM3` - action.
+`PARAM3` - configuration parameter.
 `PARAM4` - parameter.
 `PARAM5` - parameter.
-At the end, always jumps to the next instruction.
+If `PARAM2` equals `show`, it shows a dialogue with all defined configuration parameters.
+Note that `show` is synchronous on the nut thread, so it will wait for player interaction and jump to the next instruction when the dialogue disappears from the screen.
+Other `dlg` instructions jump to the next one immediately.
+If the dialogue is being replaced by another nut (eg. when triggering a choice option), it will not jump to the parent dialogue's next instruction.
 `PARAM1`, `PARAM3` and `PARAM4` might be variable names.
-Actions:
+Configuration parameters:
 	- `text`
 	  Adds text `PARAM4` to the dialogue object.
 	- `choice`
 	  Adds a choice option to the dialogue object.
 The displayed text is `PARAM5` and it jumps to the nut named `PARAM4` when the user selects that option.
 Note that the target nut must be of type "choice".
-	- `show`
-	  Shows the dialogue on the screen.
 - `lbl PARAM1`
 Sets a label named `PARAM1`, then jumps to the next instruction.
 - `let PARAM1 PARAM2`